 Spiraling Thoughts

-By Tina To, Assistant Editor
+By Tina To

 A few weeks ago my journalism teacher sent home a copy of our school’s newspaper and when my dad opened it, he threw it away.
 When I found it laying in the trash, I asked him why he threw it away, and he told me that it was because he didn’t know what it was.